Larkfield and East Malling

 For On-line Services and other opportunities for worship - see Services page

-I am attaching the Notices for this Sunday and the latest Grapevine as a pfd.
+I am attaching the Notices for this Sunday and other publications of interest as pfd documents.

 Diary